ethereum/ethereum-org-website/src/content/developers/tutorials/optimism-std-bridge-annotated-code/index.md

     modifier onlyFromCrossDomainAccount(address _sourceDomainAccount) {
 ```

-The cross domain messaging is accessible by any contract on the blockchain (either Ethereum mainnet or Optimism).
+The cross domain messaging is accessible by any contract on the blockchain where it is running (either Ethereum mainnet or Optimism).
 But we need the bridge on each side to *only* trust certain messages if they come from the bridge on the other side.